ErnaOudman/pygraphviz_libreoffice_container/README.md

 # pygraphviz_libreoffice_container
-Docker container with pygraphiz and libreoffice installed
+Docker container with MiniConda PyGraphviz and LibreOffice installed.

+Created to run tests on CircleCI faster.